-- 4 Multi-information display - 5 Hill start assist system adjusting switch
+- 4 Hill start assist system adjusting switch - 5 Hill start assist system reset switch

 Operations

 - The hill start assist system is activated when the hill start assist system main switch is turned ON and deactivated when it is turned OFF. - While the hill start assist system is active, the indicator lamp (green) remains lit. - The warning lamp (amber) is lit when the starter switch is placed in the ON position, and extinguished in a few seconds if no abnormalities are found.
 If the lamp does not come on when the starter switch is turned ON or it does not go out after several seconds, have the system checked at an authorized MITSUBISHI FUSO distributor or dealer.